-Gorilla trekking / tracking is an adventurous activity that has become popular in the recent years in both Uganda and Rwanda.
-For first timers into this adventure, it is very important that you understand the difference between trekking and tracking so that you can choose a group that will best meet your expectations.
+Gorilla trekking/tracking is an adventurous activity that has become popular in recent years in both Uganda and Rwanda.
+For first-timers to this adventure, it is very important that you understand the difference between trekking and tracking so that you can choose a group that will best meet your expectations.
 Gorilla Trekking involves walking for long distances with hikes involved while tracking is a short walk and does not involve hiking.
 According to these terms, Gorilla groups are divided according to easy, moderate and hard;

 Gorilla tracking groups in Uganda and Rwanda

 The easy group: is one where you will typically track Gorillas.
 It takes a very short time to get to where the Gorillas are to view and observe them.